Introduction

 When you create a project via react-native-cli, this is what you get:

-MyApp/+-- android/ # Android native C++ code
++-- android/ # Android native code

 +-- ios/ // native code for iOS

-+-- nodemodules/ # Dependencies
++-- node_modules/ # Dependencies

 Key Folders